goateeya/goateeya/README.md

 #### Recent project:
 - Telecom Coupon
-  - In our Super APP, you can use our virtual currency to buy Telecom Coupon, which you can use to discount you telecom payment bill.
+  - In our Super APP, you can use our virtual currency to buy Telecom Coupon, which you can use to discount you telecom payment bill
-  - ~ 50,000 API requests per day, 100~300 API requests every 5 minutes
+  - Distributed system architecture with serverless, APM management, message queue and NoSQL database
 - CDC 1922 SMS
   - In response to the Covid-19, the mass movement tracking measures from May 2021 to April 2022
   - ~ 2M requests per day